 The Group's income and operating cash flows are substantially independent of changes in market interest rates.
 The Group has interest-bearing assets such as cash and cash equivalents, short-term deposits, and non-current other receivables however interest rate risk arises from long-term borrowings.
-Borrowings issued at variable rates expose the Group to cash flow interest rate risk.
-On 12 December 2019, the Group entered into a \$1.75bn external credit agreement with Barclays Bank PLC as administrative and collateral agent.
-As at 31 December 2020 the Group had drawn down \$1.74bn which is repayable in quarterly installments over 7 years.
-The credit agreement will mature in 2026.
-Drawings under this credit agreement incur interest at a variable rate of LIBOR +4.5%.
-Senior Notes due 2026 is at a fixed rate.
-The Group has entered into interest rate cap arrangements to hedge the variable interest rates on the Term Loan.
-The cap provides protection of 2%+LIBOR and covers 97% of the total nominal amount of the Term Loan.
-As at 31 December 2020 it is estimated that a hypothetical 1% increase in interest rate would have decreased the 2020 profit before tax by approximately \$36.3m.
+Borrowings issued at variable rates expose the Group to cash flow interest rate risk; The Group has two variable interest loan agreements with its parent, both of which have an interest rate of Libor + 4.7%.
+Both loan agreements were signed on 5 December 2019, have total available amount of \$3.0bn and are due to mature on 5 December 2026.

+As at 31 December 2020 it is estimated that a hypothetical 1% increase in the interest rate would have increased 2020 interest expenses by approximately \$25.2m (2019: \$0.8m).
 Management believes that a 1% sensitivity rate provides a reasonable basis upon which to assess expected changes in variable interest rates.